The MUSE project

 New Skills, Fresh Approaches, and a Sense of Community.

-The new muse mentoring exploration inspires participants to develop themselves with the guidance of a self-chosen muse mentor.
-The mentor group embarks on a growth journey, with its direction and destination shaped by the group itself, supported by the project facilitators.
+The new musementoring exploration inspires participants to develop themselves with the guidance of a self-chosen musementor.
+The mentor’s group with the musementor embarks on a growth journey, with its direction and destination shaped by the group itself, supported by the project facilitators.
 Through the shared experience of community and inclusion, it is confirmed that everyone is needed.
 Together, we are greater than the sum of our parts.

 The logo of University of Turku and text "University of Turku".